 Having a variety of design skills—whether that means being able to quickly come up with a creative concept or Photoshop two images together— is key for all creative professionals, especially when working for an agency … you never know what type of assignment you’re going to get!

-We’ve asked our graphic designer, Calvin Badger, to bestow his best design wisdom upon us.
-Read on to find out what Calvin’s top six design tips are.
+We’ve asked our graphic designer to bestow their best design wisdom upon us.
+Read on to find out what a graphic designer’s top six design tips are.

 Adobe Creative Cloud programs are the industry standard for graphic design work.
 Spending time practicing and creating in apps like Photoshop, Illustrator, InDesign and After Effects are frequently used by most graphic designers.
 Adobe’s library also includes other programs like XD, Frisco and an overwhelming number of other powerful applications.
 This may sound daunting, but Adobe can help you master their programs with extensive online support, tutorials and guides.
 Check them out here.

 2. Imitate (Like an Artist!)

 There are a variety of incredibly talented designers around the world who are showing off their work and sharing their knowledge and assets with beginners.
 Take advantage of this!
 Look for inspiration and designers you like, follow their work and try to emulate them.
 While you should never plagiarize or take directly from another artist, sometimes trying to design in a new and more stylized way can get you out of a creative block and teach you new concepts and techniques.

 As Austin Kleon, author of the book, Steal Like an Artist: 10 Things Nobody Told You About Being Creative, says, “don’t just steal the style, steal the thinking behind the style.
 You don’t want to look like your heroes, you want to see like your heroes.”
 Those are some great words of wisdom, right?